slee1070/2800-202310-DTC03/README.md

         ├── footer_home.ejs                     / ejs file for footer for home page
         ├── header.ejs                          / ejs file for header for all pages └── svg.ejs                             / ejs file for svg

+## 5. How to install or run the project
+1. Clone the project repository from our GitHub repository.
+2. Install necessary dependancies listed in package.json file.
+3. Sign up for a Cyclic account.
+4. Once you're signed in to your Cyclic account, click on the "Create a new project" button.
+You'll be prompted to enter a name for your project.
+5. After creating your project, connect your Git repository with Cyclic.
+To do this, go to your project dashboard, click on the "Connect Git Repository" button, and follow the instructions to connect your repository.
+6. Before deploying your app, make sure to install all necessary dependencies.
+Open a terminal in your local project directory and run the following command to install all the required dependencies: npm i
+7. Cyclic allows you to add environment variables to your deployment to securely store and manage your app's configuration.
+To add environment variables locally, create a file called .env in your project directory and add your variables.
+8. Deploy your app: To deploy your app, go to your project dashboard on Cyclic, click on the "Deployments" tab, and then click on the "New Deployment" button.
+Here, you can configure your deployment settings, such as the name of the deployment, the Docker image to use, and the environment variables to set.
+9. In the "Environment Variables" section, you can add any environment variables that your app needs to run.
+To add a variable, click on the "Add Variable" button and enter the variable name and value.
+10. Once you have configured your deployment settings, click on the "Deploy" button to start the deployment process.
+Cyclic will build and deploy your app in a container with your environment variables configured.
+11. The web app should now be live and accessible via a URL provided by Cyclic.
+You can monitor the status of your deployment and view logs in the Cyclic dashboard.

+## 6. How to use the product

+## 7. Credits, References, and Licenses

+## 8. Use of AI

+## 9. Contact information: dream.crafters.dtc03@gmail.com
+We are a team of developers - Dream Crafters.
+We are tech experts dedicated to revolutionizing the way busy home cooks plan and prepare meals.
+We understand the challenges faced by individuals striving to balance their busy lifestyles with the desire to enjoy delicious, home-cooked meals.
+Our mission for this project is to provide an innovative and user-friendly app that simplifies the recipe search process, reduces food waste, and enhances the overall cooking experience.
+### collaborators
+1. Alfrey Chan
+2. Diane Choi
+3. Sung Lee
+4. Amy Sim

+## 10. Features for Future
+As part of our future plans for PantryMaster, we are considering exciting features to enhance the user experience.
+1. Voice recognition technology
+    This would allow users to interact with the app using their voice, enabling a hands-free and intuitive cooking experience.
+Users can set their preferred voice persona, and our AI-powered assistant will provide cooking instructions and guidance using that voice, adding a personalized touch to the cooking process.
+This innovative feature aims to make cooking more convenient, engaging, and accessible for users, further elevating their culinary journey with PantryMaster.
+2. Nutritional Information and Meal Planning
+    Integrate a comprehensive nutritional information database into PantryMaster, allowing users to track their daily intake of calories, macronutrients, and other dietary factors.
+Additionally, provide meal planning functionalities that help users create balanced meal plans based on their nutritional goals.
+3. Smart Shopping List
+    Develop a smart shopping list feature that syncs with users' pantry inventory and recipe selections.
+The app can automatically generate a shopping list based on missing ingredients, quantities needed, and preferred stores.
+This would streamline the grocery shopping process and ensure users have everything they need for their chosen recipes.
+4. Social Sharing and Community
+    Build a social sharing platform within PantryMaster, enabling users to share their favorite recipes, cooking tips, and food experiences with a community of like-minded home cooks.
+This feature would foster engagement, inspiration, and collaboration among users.